 Sign-posting is not considered advice.
 Staff can also produce letters for students regarding attendance and progress without breaking OISC rules as they are simply stating facts about a student's situation.

-Who can give immigration advice at QM?
+Who can give immigration advice at Queen Mary University of London?

 Advisers in the Advice and Counselling Service at Queen Mary are regulated to give immigration advice to students.
 We attend regular training and follow OISC guidelines on giving advice, keeping casenotes etc. We also must follow their code of conduct.